 Doctors once assumed that babies lacked consciousness and so required no anesthetic during circumcision.
 Similarly, people used to discount the extent of consciousness in animals.
 I’ve framed these two examples as old-fashioned notions, but I know many people still believe that true consciousness is a consequence of thought, which leaves babies and animals not particularly conscious.

-In fact, a few years ago a friend and I were discussing quantum physics with a highly regarded UCSC physics professor.
+In fact, a few years ago a friend and I were discussing quantum physics with a highly regarded physics professor.
 In particular, we were delving into the nature of quantum non-locality, which suggests to some people the universality of consciousness.
 He strongly disagreed with linking quantum non-locality to consciousness, yet when pressed, he would not reveal how he defined consciousness.
-After a few hours, he finally admitted that he believed the ability to think — cognition— was a prerequisite of consciousness!
+After a few hours, he finally admitted that he believed the ability to think — cognition— was a prerequisite of consciousness.

 This professor’s views correspond to psychologist’s Julian Jaynes definition of consciousness.
 Jaynes believed that ‘ancient’ humans before roughly 1200 BC were not reflectively meta-conscious and operated by means of automatic, non-conscious habit-schemas.
 This is all quite ludicrious beginning with referring to 1200 BC as ancient.
-See these post: Just How Big Is The Gap?; Hunger: A Natural Stimulant; It’s Time We Changed Our Name; Don’t trust anyone under 60; Why Man is King)
+See: Just How Big Is The Gap?; Hunger: A Natural Stimulant; It’s Time We Changed Our Name; Don’t trust anyone under 60; Why Man is King)

 “Seat of consciousness”